joyprojects/wildfire/README.md

 ### Reserved Notes

-All users can reserve a compute nodes.
-For more information see [here.](https://www.nas.nasa.gov/hecc/support/kb/reserving-a-dedicated-compute-node_556.html)
+All users can reserve a compute node.
+For more information see [here](https://www.nas.nasa.gov/hecc/support/kb/reserving-a-dedicated-compute-node_556.html).
 These reserved nodes are nice ways to set up long-running Jupyter Notebooks.
 Users may have at most one reserved node on the Pleaides compute cluster.

 To get information about the status of your reserved nodes, use: `pbs_rfe status`.